felipealbrecht/DeepBlue-Manual/06-sequences/06-02-patterns.md

 ## Patterns

-It is possible to create Annotations based on sequence patterns.
+The command [find_pattern](http://deepblue.mpi-inf.mpg.de/api.html#api-find_pattern) creates an annotation based on a given sequence pattern.
-The command [find_pattern](http://deepblue.mpi-inf.mpg.de/api.html#api-find_pattern) creates an Annotation based on the given pattern.
 This command has three parameters: the pattern, in [Perl Regular Expression Syntax](http://www.boost.org/doc/libs/1_44_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html), the ```genome```, and a boolean, to specify if the pattern matching will be overlapping or non-overlapping.

-The difference between overlapping and non-overlapping is as follow: when an non-overlapping the pattern is found, the pattern searching continues in the position after the end end of the match.
-In the case of an  overlapping pattern, the searching process continues one position after the beginning of the match.
+The difference between overlapping and non-overlapping is as follows: when a non-overlapping pattern is found, the pattern searching continues in the position after the end end of the match.
+In the case of an  overlapping pattern, the searching process continues one position after the beginning of the match:

 ```python
 status, _id = server.find_pattern("TATA", "hg19_only_chr19", True, user_key)